General dentistry is the study, diagnosis, prevention, and treatment of a wide variety of conditions that concern the teeth, mouth and gums.

 Most doctors in this field are referred to as dentists, even though they may hold more specialized training in other areas of dental health.

 General dentistry concerns itself with the general maintenance of oral hygiene and the prevention of oral disease.
-In this capacity the general dentist follows a universal representation as the gatekeeper of oral health care.
+In this capacity, the general dentist follows a universal representation as the gatekeeper of oral health care.

-Dentists are required to first complete their undergraduate studies and then attend four more yours at an accredited dental school.
-Upon completion dentists are awarded a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD) degree.
+Dentists are required to first complete their undergraduate studies and then attend four more years at an accredited dental school.
+Upon completion, dentists are awarded a Doctor of Dental Surgery (DDS) or Doctor of Dental Medicine (DMD) degree.

 Successful completion of the National Board Dental Examination gives dentists a National Board Dental Certificate as an official designation of their achievement.

 You will find that ACE dentists have all made the decision to seek out advancements in their education and training and offer general dentistry services as well as more specialized treatments all under one roof.

 Your scheduled oral health exam will consist of a full-mouth evaluation, x-rays, removal of plaque, identifying changes in the bite, and an overview of your at-home treatments.

 If restorative treatments are necessary, you can expect most general dentists to provide common procedures as dental fillings, bonding, root canals, dental crowns, oral cancer screenings, and gum disease treatment.